ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 | Hardware malfunctions or failures | Technical | Low | High | Test hardware components thoroughly before use.
 Have backup hardware available in case of failures. | Ongoing |
 | Inaccurate estimates of required time and effort | Project | Medium | Medium | Break down tasks into smaller, more manageable pieces.
 Consult with team members for second opinions on estimates.
 Track progress regularly to identify areas where more time is needed. | Ongoing |

-Note that the "Inadequate testing leading to undetected bugs" risk has been resolved in this update.

-This week, I am resolving the risk of inadequate testing leading to undetected bugs by developing a comprehensive testing plan and implementing automated testing where possible.
+This week, I am resolving the risk of inadequate testing leading to undetected bugs by developing a comprehensive testing plan.
 I will continue to ROAM the risks each week and update the risk register accordingly.